obetomuniz/tatooine/docs/engines/MARKUP.md

         prefix: '...',
         // suffix?: String => It allows suffix the data returned
         suffix: ...,
         // inline?: Boolean => It format content inline or not.
-Default is <true>.
+Default is <true>
         inline: true,
         // attribute?: String => It allows fetch the data from some node attribute
         attribute: '...',